microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/New-MgShareListItemDocumentSetVersion.md

 # New-MgShareListItemDocumentSetVersion

 ## SYNOPSIS
-Create a new version of a document set item in a list.
+Create new navigation property to documentSetVersions for shares

 ## SYNTAX